 Prominent among members of the family was Corso Donati, involved in the Florentine government during the 13th century, who was considered to be one of the most popular and reformist politicians for 25 years.
-Simone Donati of Florence was an outspoken members of the Guelph faction in Florence at this time...
-Another 110 words (8 lines of text) are included under the topic Early Donati Notables in all our PDF Extended History products and printed products wherever possible.
+Simone Donati of Florence was an outspoken members of the Guelph faction in Florence at this time; Amerigo Donati was a soldier in Florence; Alamanno Donati, born in Florence in 1458, became a prominent poet; Clemente Donati was a publisher in Urbino during the 15th century; Tommaso...
+Another 80 words (6 lines of text) are included under the topic Early Donati Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Donati family to the New World and Oceana

 Early North American immigration records have revealed a number of people bearing the name Donati or a variant listed above: